MGM Waltham Cross

 It closed for tripling in 1972 and unfortunately the decoration was entirely concealed.
 A fourth screen was later added in the former restaurant.
 It was taken over by Cannon Cinemas, and was last operated by MGM Theatres.

-All the cinemas closed on 16th September 1993 and the former Embassy Cinema is now de-tripled—and blandly decorated—for its bingo hall use.
+All the cinemas closed on 16th September 1993 and the former Embassy Cinema was now de-tripled—and blandly decorated—for its bingo hall use.
 The Gala Bingo Club was closed on 2nd January 2017.
 It was demolished in May 2022.